datachico/WebScraping_Analysis_ESL_Private_classes_in_Spain/README.md

 Search results.
 Who is at the top?
 Does the algorithm favor teachers with reviews, paying customers, new teachers, teachers with a photo….?

+# Notes
+- zipped CSV has all data that was scraped and used in analysis